KorfLab/snakehive/russell/examples.md

 `rule all` should be the first rule in any Snakefile.
 It is the default rule that Snakemake looks for as its target rule.
 - Target rule is the rule that specifies the intended output for the whole Snakefile.

 `module` loads in a snakefile of rule/s that is from somewhere outside of this Snakefile.
-For best practices all snakefiles used loaded in with module must have the `.smk` extension.
+For best practices all snakefiles loaded in with module must have the `.smk` extension.
 This will make it clear what kind of file it is just by the name.
 Modules need to contain a `config` directive if the rule that the module runs uses a script.
-When running shell commands, there does not need to be a `config` directive.
+When running shell commands, there does not need to be a `config` directive. `config` directive should also be used when referencing a config inside of a rule.

 `use rule * from <module>` tells Snakemake to use all rules from a specific module.
 The rule that is used can be customized and does not have to be `*`.